r13xr13/lyra-intelligence/README.md

 ## ⚠️  Legacy Modules

-- `/osint-legacy/`: Archived OSINT plugin, preserved for historical reference.
+- `/osint-legacy/`: The OSINT plugin is part of the LYRA ecosystem.
+  Core agent, orchestration, and memory modules are confidential and not included.